Colossians 2:16 Explanation number 6

 But with the unleavened bread ... - That is, with sincerity and truth.
 Let us be sincere, and true, and faithful; as the Jews partook of bread unleavened, which was emblematic of purity, so let us be sincere and true.
 It is implied here that this could not be done unless they would put away the incestuous person - No Christians can have, or give evidence of sincerity, who are not willing to put away all sin.”

-So if you were Paul, would you attend these feasts so you would find all those who had not heard the Gospel in one place at the one time and be able to tell everyone in one easy speech the good news?
-Of course one would attend the feasts and do this!
-To do it any other way would be just plain foolishness!
+So if you were Paul, would you attend the feasts since everyone who had not heard the Gospel would be in the same place at the same time so you could tell everyone in one easy speech?
+One would of course realize this was the perfect opportunity to do this!
+Any other way would be just plain foolishness!

-Was Paul really saying, these ordinances (Mosaic Law) are against you.., SO KEEP DOING THEM, they are contrary to you.., SO KEEPING DOING THEM, and they were nailed to the cross.., SO KEEPING DOING THEM.
-So do not let anyone judge your for STILL KEEPING these sacrificial Meat and Drink offerings, New Moon festivals and the Yearly Sabbaths that I have just said was AGAINST YOU, and CONTRARY TO YOU, and WERE NAILED TO THE CROSS!
+Now Paul was obviously not saying, these ordinances (Mosaic Law) are against you.., SO KEEP DOING THEM, they are contrary to you.., SO KEEPING DOING THEM, and they were nailed to the cross.., SO KEEPING DOING THEM.
+So do not let anyone judge you for STILL KEEPING these sacrificial meat and drink offerings, Holy feast days, new moon festivals and the yearly sabbaths that I have just said was AGAINST YOU, and CONTRARY TO YOU, and WERE NAILED TO THE CROSS!
 Believe it or not there are some that will tell you that this is what Paul was saying!
-After debating this with one person to the point where he had no where left to go, he left me speechless with this most ridiculous statement, “The passage does say what it appears to say!”
+After debating this with one person to the point where he had no where left to go, he left me speechless with this most ridiculous statement, “The passage does not say what it appears to say!”

-So if Paul says these ordinances were contrary to us and against us and bondage and were nailed to the cross, is he going to keep them?
+So if Paul says these ordinances are contrary to us and against us and bondage and were nailed to the cross, is he going to keep them?
 Of course not!
-Paul was not a hypocrite.
-So why did Paul attend these days?
+So why did Paul try to attend the feasts when it was possible as stated below?
 For the same reason we would if we were Paul.
-There would be no better opportunity to teach the truth and preach the Gospel.
-This would be the perfect time which all commentaries agree.
+There was no better opportunity to teach the truth and preach the Gospel.
+This would be the perfect time as all Bible Commentaries state.

 Pentecost - Leviticus 23:15-21